 The Provost requires an up-to-date syllabus for each course, in accordance with UAM 6501: Syllabus Policy.
 This page has been prepared as a resource for syllabus preparation, and a syllabus template is available.

 For all courses, faculty members are required to distribute a course syllabus to students by the end of the first week of class.
-Syllabi can be provided in paper form or by electronic means by e-mail or posting in a visible location on the home page for the course in the University's web-campus application.
+Syllabi can be provided in paper form or by electronic means by e-mail or posting in a visible location on the course page in the University's learning management system, WebCampus.